rjkviegas/skills-workshops/practicals/language-into-code/README.md

 A big part of your job as a developer is figuring out how to translate (often somewhat poorly defined) requirements into working software.

 The problem is that humans and computers process information in fundamentally different ways.
 While you are capable of dealing with abstract, fuzzy ideas, your computer is not.
-You need a means of translating requirements into the kind of simple step-by-step processes that a machine can process.
+You need a means of translating requirements into the kind of simple step-by-step processes that a machine can deal with.

 ## Pseudocode